braedynl/CSE231-020-SS20/GLOSSARY.md

 ## Containers

+#### Container

-**Container** - A type that has the ability to hold a multitude of values, often including ones of the same type and other types.
+A type that has the ability to hold a multitude of values, often including ones of the same type and other types.
 Python's `str`, `list`, `dict`, and `set` types would all be considered containers.

+#### Index

-**Index** - An integer value that denotes the order in which a value is placed within a sorted container.
+An integer value that denotes the order in which a value is placed within a sorted container.
 In most programming languages, indices begin counting from 0.

 In Python, the only containers that have indices are the `str` and `list` types.
 While the `dict` can be sorted as of Python 3.5, it does not have indices — only keys and values.